-- General - Output Size Specifies the maximum number of rows the Messages Browser may have.
-If there are more rows then the rows are removed from the beginning. - Reset messages number before simulation Resets the messages counter before starting the simulation. - Clear messages browser before checking, instantiation & simulation If enabled then the messages browser is cleared before checking, instantiation & simulation of model. - · Font and Colors - Font Family Sets the font for the messages. - Font Size Sets the font size for the messages. - Notification Color Sets the text color for notification messages. - Warning Color Sets the text color for warning messages. - Error Color Sets the text color for error messages.
+- General - Output Size Specifies the maximum number of rows the Message Browser may have.
+If there are more rows then the rows are removed from the beginning. - Reset messages number before simulation Resets the messages counter before starting the simulation. - Clear messages browser before checking, instantiation & simulation If enabled then the message browser is cleared before checking, instantiation & simulation of model.

+- Do not automatically enlarge message browser when a new message is available If enabled then the message browser will not be enlarged instead the tabbar shown will start blinking indicating that a new message is available. - Font and Colors - Font Family Sets the font for the messages. - Font Size Sets the font size for the messages. - Notification Color Sets the text color for notification messages. - Warning Color Sets the text color for warning messages. - Error Color Sets the text color for error messages.

-3.23.13 Notifications
+3.23.13 Notifications Options

-- · Notifications - Always quit without prompt If true then OMEdit will quit without prompting the user. - Show item dropped on itself message If true then a message will pop-up when a class is dragged and dropped on itself. - Show model is partial and component is added as replaceable message If true then a message will pop-up when a partial class is added to another class. - Show component is declared as inner message If true then a message will pop-up when an inner component is added to another class. - Show save model for bitmap insertion message If true then a message will pop-up when user tries to insert a bitmap from a local directory to an unsaved class. - Always ask for the dragged component name If true then a message will pop-up when user drag & drop the component on the graphical view. - Always ask for what to do with the text editor error If true then a message will always pop-up when there is an error in the text editor.

-- If new frontend for code generation fails

-- Always ask for old frontend

-- Try with old frontend once

-- Switch to old frontend permanently

-- Keep using new frontend
+- Notifications - Always quit without prompt If true then OMEdit will quit without prompting the user. - Show item dropped on itself message If true then a message will pop-up when a class is dragged and dropped on itself. - Show model is partial and component is added as replaceable message If true then a message will pop-up when a partial class is added to another class. - Show component is declared as inner message If true then a message will pop-up when an inner component is added to another class. - Show save model for bitmap insertion message If true then a message will pop-up when user tries to insert a bitmap from a local directory to an unsaved class. - Always ask for the dragged component name If true then a message will pop-up when user drag & drop the component on the graphical view. - Always ask for what to do with the text editor error If true then a message will always pop-up when there is an error in the text editor. - · If new frontend for code generation fails - Always ask for old frontend - Try with old frontend once - Switch to old frontend permanently - Keep using new frontend

-3.23.14 Line Style
+3.23.14 Line Style Options